 American Apparel are certainly known for their provocative adverts, but apparently they've taken it too far with the "nude buttocks" in their latest series of eight ads.
-The UK's Advertising Standards Authority say they are too exploitative and pornographic."We considered that in the particular context of images which featured nudity and sexually provocative poses, there was a voyeuristic and 'amateurish' quality to the images which served to heighten the impression that the ads were exploitative of women and inappropriately sexualized young women."
+The UK's Advertising Standards Authority say they are too exploitative and pornographic.

 In retaliation, AA said it was "important to judge what was and was not offensive by reference to the current times and the views of the majority of decent and reasonable people, not a small and puritanically-minded minority."
 They also defended their choice to use "real women" rather than models in their shoot, stating that consumers can relate to these types of photographs and that the women were "happy, relaxed, and confident in expression and pose."